 What toxic algae looks like in lakes, ponds and lagoons

 Planktonic cyanobacteria (floating algae) is often suspended in the water.
 When it blooms, it can make water look cloudy, discoloured, or like it has small globules in it.
-There may not be obvious visual traits.
+There also may not be obvious visual traits.

 What causes toxic algae